core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 CoAP Content-Formats Registry
 -----------------------------

-IANA is requested to assign a CoAP Content-Format ID for the DNS message media type in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{-coap}}, corresponding to the "application/dns-message" media type from the "Media Types" registry (see {{-doh}}).
+IANA is requested to assign a CoAP Content-Format ID for the "application/dns-message" media type in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{-coap}}, corresponding to the "application/dns-message" media type from the "Media Types" registry (see {{-doh}}).